Jim Hogshire

 James Frederick Hogshire (born 1958 in Indianapolis, Indiana) is a counterculture author of magazine articles, short stories, and a number of books.
 His works have been published in such magazines as Harper's, Gentleman's Quarterly, Details, Esquire, CovertAction Quarterly, Omni, FAIR, The Animal's Agenda, and Lies of Our Times.

 As of 2010, he was living in Seattle, Washington.

 In 1993, one of Hogshire's infamous prank calls, "Bacon and Eggs", was made into a short film starring Linda Blair and Bill Pullman.

 In 2006, a movie adaptation of his non-fiction guide You Are Going to Prison was released by Universal Studios as Let's Go to Prison.
-The movie stars Will Arnett and was directed by Bob Odenkirk.
+The movie stars Dax Shepard and was directed by Bob Odenkirk.

 In 2009 Feral House released an updated version of Hoghire's book Opium for the Masses.

 One of Hogshire's better known short stories "The Electric Cough-Syrup Acid Test" was excerpted by Harper's and has also appeared in the book White Rabbit, and a book about zines.
 The story first appeared in Hogshire's zine, Pills-a-Go-Go.